telerik/maui-docs/controls/checkbox/xamarin-migration.md

 title: Migrating from Xamarin
 page_title: Migrating the CheckBox from Xamarin.Forms to .NET MAUI
 description: Learn how to migrate the Telerik UI for Xamarin CheckBox to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages.
-position: 20
+position: 100
+tags: dot net maui, .net maui vs xamarin, maui vs xamarin, net maui vs xamarin, migration, xamarin.forms
+previous_url: /controls/checkbox/migrate-from-xamarin
 slug: checkbox-migrate-from-xamarin
 ---

 # Migrating the CheckBox from Xamarin to .NET MAUI

-Telerik .NET MAUI CheckBox control preserves the same API as Xamarin.Forms CheckBox with a few changes and improvements listed in the tables below:
+The Telerik UI for .NET MAUI CheckBox preserves the same API as its Xamarin counterpart except for the configuration options listed in this article.

+The tables in the following sections list any differences between the APIs of the Xamarin.Forms CheckBox and .NET MAUI CheckBox.

 ## Migrating the Namespaces